 If you are in a rush, you better fill out the format they give you and wait for a response because the live support can be offline when you need it the most.

-All the prices and payments modes come with a very convenient 30-day money back guarantee, which allows users to test the features before acquiring a long-term commitment.
+All the prices and payment options come with a very convenient 30-day money-back guarantee, which allows users to test the features before acquiring a long-term commitment.

 3. CyberGhost VPN